 MAOKE MOUNTAIN GLACIERS:

 The Maoke Mountain Glaciers are disappearing fast.
 They are the only tropical glaciers in Asia.
-They’ve undergone a major volume decrease in the past 20 years and they are forecasted to be completely gone in 20 more years.
+They’ve undergone a significant volume decrease in the past twenty years, and they are forecasted to be completely gone in twenty more years.

 “In 1989, five ice masses sat on the slopes of Puncak Jaya, a 4,884-meter (16,020-foot) peak within the Sudirman Range.
 By 2009, two of the glaciers—Meren and Southwall—were gone.
 The other three—Carstenz, East Northwall Firn, and West North Wall Firn—had retreated dramatically.” – NASA